cfengine/documentation/guide/getting-started-with-cfengine-build/installation.markdown

 * Linux: Install and run Vagrant and libvirt.
 * Windows: Use Windows Subsystem for Linux (WSL).

+We recommend using Digital Ocean because it is very easy to use the GUI, and spawn a virtual without installing something locally.
+However, since it requires you to create an account, some users might prefer to install virtualization software and run everything themself.
+This is also possible, for example using Vagrant and VirtualBox, and we will provide instructions for both.

 ## Development machine and CFEngine Hub

 When you've set up a Linux VM there are now 2 machines we will be talking about: